mythgard-hub/mythgard-hub/README.md

 The schema is mythgard

-## Postgraphile
+## Postgraphile Graphiql

-Connect to localhost:5000/graphiql to query the db with graphql.
+Connect to localhost:3000/graphiql to query the db with graphiql.

 Example query: